 10. Take funny face pictures together on your iPhone

 For whatever reason, my oldest has never been interested in watching me cook, unless he gets to scoop.
 My middle girl will just sit and watch though, or hand me things.
-Which means she often gets one on one time when she sits on the counter.
-Basically, if she asks I let her.
+So she often gets one on one time when she sits on the counter.

 12. Helping with schoolwork